 I’m pretty sure everybody knows that walking is good for you.
 But, do you REALLY know WHY it’s good for you?

-Let me tell you a quick little story.
-I went, with a friend, to support her in getting a cortisone injection in one of her knees because she was experiencing a lot of pain.
+Recently, I went with a friend to support her while getting a cortisone injection in one of her knees because she was experiencing a lot of pain.

 The orthopedist came into the exam room and immediately told my friend that he really doesn’t recommend the cortisone shot because of the risks of it potentially making the arthritic changes in her knee even worse!